TheHarishAravind/7515QCA-Assessment3/journal/journal.md

 Angela visited me around week 11, then she tried the Garden Glove prototype.
 She was quite amused by it and she suggested that, "it would be interesting to use it to teach music, like rhythms and beats".
 She suggested that it can be used like a memory haptic metronome to learn music, rhythms and music.
 I would love to look at the directon as a future course of this project.

-**2. Santosh - Housemate**
+**2. Unnamed - Housemate**

 Santosh is my housemate.
 When he tried on the glove he initially expected it to be a glove that controls a robot of some sort.
 But when I let him experience it, he was intrigued about the vibrations.
 He felt that the vibrations could be more intense.
 But was not very convinced that this could be a art installation.
+He asked to blur his face.

 ![Image](user1.png)